How are solar panels installed?

 This ensures that your panels are properly secured to the roof without damaging any part of it.

-Some slate tiles are too brittle to rest on a roof hook, in which case an installer will drill a small hole through the tile and into the rafter, to create a route for the roof hook.
+Slate tiles are usually too brittle to rest on a roof hook, in which case an installer will take out the relevant tiles, cut out a gap for the bracket to go, then nail them back into the roof after the brackets are fitted.

-If you’ve chosen to get bird proofing with your installation, it’ll be added at this point, when the panels are attached to your roof.
+If you choose to get bird proofing with your installation, it’ll be added when the panels are attached to your roof.

 Where do the battery and inverter go?

-Lofts are ideal for batteries and inverters, because they’re spacious and air can move freely around the equipment, keeping them well-ventilated.
+Your garage, a cupboard under the stairs, or a protected external location are ideal places for batteries and inverters, as long as they’re spacious and air can move freely around the equipment, keeping them well-ventilated.

 This is especially important for inverters, which can overheat otherwise.

-Your battery and inverter can also go in your garage, or outside your home.
-Just keep them away from narrow alleyways where air flow is limited, and out of public view to minimise the risk of theft.
+Just keep them away from narrow alleyways – where air flow is limited – and out of public view to minimise the risk of theft.

 Some homes – like terraced houses with a converted loft – may struggle to fit a battery and inverter in any of these places.
-In this case, you can put them under the stairs or in a hallway, as long as the space is sufficiently ventilated.
+In this case, you can put them in a hallway, as long as it doesn't block an escape route.

-If you have a wall-mounted battery, your installer will identify a sturdy, load-bearing wall – and if you don’t have one that works, you can always get a ground-mounted battery instead.
+If you have a wall-mounted battery, your installer will identify a sturdy, load-bearing wall.
+If you don’t have one that works, you can always get a ground-mounted battery instead – though not in the loft.

 Wherever your battery and inverter go, your installer should always place them one or two metres away from each other, regardless of whether the battery is AC-coupled or DC-coupled.